Security-Onion-Solutions/securityonion-docs/firewall.rst

 beats_endpoint.sls
 ~~~~~~~~~~~~~~~~~~
-These are endpoints that are allowed to use beats to send traffic to the master.
+These are endpoints that are allowed to use beats to send traffic to the management node.

 - 5044